Ernyoke/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

     - Option 2: create a back-up, restore it into a new table
     - Option 3: Scan + Write

+## DynamoDB Global Tables

+- Enable cross-region replication of a DynamoDB table
+- Require DynamoDB Streams to be enabled in order to work
+- Multi-region replication is **Active-Active** => applications can READ and WRITE in any region to the table
+- Data replication is eventually consistent
+- Transactional operations provide atomicity, consistency, isolation, and durability (ACID) guarantees only within the region where the write is made originally
+- Transactions are not supported across regions in global tables

 ## DynamoDB Backups

 - **On-demand backups**:
     - We can use the DynamoDB on-demand backup capability to create full backups of our tables for long-term retention and archival for regulatory compliance needs
     - The on-demand backup and restore process scales without degrading the performance or availability of the applications
     - We can create backups that are consistent within seconds across thousands of partitions without worrying about schedules or long-running backup processes
-- **Point-in-Time Recovery**:
+    - Can be configured an managed in AWS Backup (enables cross-region copy)
+- **Continuous backups with Point-in-Time Recovery (PITR)**:
     - Point-in-time recovery helps protect our DynamoDB tables from accidental write or delete operations
     - Has to be enabled by AWS console, CLI, or with DynamoDB API.
 Provides continuous backups until we explicitly turn it off
     - With point-in-time recovery, we don't have to worry about creating, maintaining, or scheduling on-demand backups
     - With point-in-time recovery, we can restore that table to any point in time during the last 35 days
+    - The recovery process creates a new DynamoDB table

-## DynamoDB Global Tables
+## DynamoDB Integration with S3

+- We can export a table to S3.
+To do this we must enable PITR:
+    - Works for any point in time in the last 35 days
+    - When doing an export, the read capacity of the table wont be affected
+    - Use cases:
+        - Data analytics with Athena
+        - Retain snapshot for auditing
+        - ETL on top of S3 data before importing it back into DynamoDB
+    - Format of the data exported can be in DynamoDB JSON or ION format
-- Enable cross-region replication of a DynamoDB table
+- We can import a table from S3:
-- Require DynamoDB streams to be enabled in order to work
+    - Data has to be in CSV, DynamoDB JSON or ION
-- Multi-region, reads can happen in each replication
-- Data replication is eventually consistent
-- Transactional operations provide atomicity, consistency, isolation, and durability (ACID) guarantees only within the region where the write is made originally
+    - Does not consume write capacity
+    - The import will create a new table
-- Transactions are not supported across regions in global tables
+    - Import errors are logged in CloudWatch Logs

-## S3 Metadata Index

-- Write objects to S3 -> write events trigger a Lambda function -> the function writes the object metadata into DynamoDB table
-- Use case: API for object metadata:
-    - Search by date
-    - Total storage used by consumer
-    - List all objects with certain attributes
-    - Find all objects uploaded within a date range

 ## DynamoDB Security & Other Features